karlotness/tree-sitter.el/README.md

 module for parsing each language.

 ### Libtreesitter
-This module requires `libtreesitter.so` installed in a location where it can be dynamically linked.
-See the "libtreesitter" [README](utils/libtreesitter/README.md) for instructions on building the tree-sitter runtime shared object.
+This module requires tree-sitter to be built as a shared object (`libtreesitter.so`) and placed in a location where it can be dynamically linked.
+See the "libtreesitter" [README](utils/libtreesitter/README.md) for instructions on building the tree-sitter runtime as a shared object.

 Once you have built the shared object place it somewhere it can be dynamically linked on your system (such as `/usr/lib/` or similar).